Fantasy Football Week 3: What you missed Monday, beginning with Odell Beckham, Brandon Marshall, Eli Manning and the dreadful Giants' offense

 Rob Gronkowski

-'s (groin) injury is not considered serious… We got a scare when Gronk had to leave the game Sunday, in the midst of his first big breakout of the season, but it looks like it's nothing to be concerned about.
+'s (groin) injury is not considered serious … We got a scare when Gronk had to leave the game Sunday, in the midst of his first big breakout of the season, but it looks like it's nothing to be concerned about.
 Ian Rapoport reported Monday the injury is "not believed to be serious."

 -